October 04, 2021 7 min read

 • Excessive napping and sleeping in: Research shows the optimal length of a nap is 10-20 minutes.
 Pressing the snooze button too many times or taking a long post-lunch nap can disrupt the body's natural sleep patterns, making it difficult for your body to differentiate between sleep and wake hours.

-• Jetlag:Jetlag, or hopping between time zones, also disrupts the body's sleep-wake cycle (AKA circadian rhythm) and can cause short term or chronic insomnia.
+• Jetlag:Jetlag, or hopping between time zones, also disrupts the body's sleep-wake cycle (AKA circadian rhythm) and can cause short-term or chronic insomnia.

-• Too much stimulation before bed:Research on blue light's effects on the brain are controversial, but many experts agree that scrolling on your phone and over-stimulating the brain before bed can inhibit the production of melatonin, the body's "sleep hormone".
+• Too much stimulation before bed:Research on blue light's effects on the brain is controversial, but many experts agree that scrolling on your phone and over-stimulating the brain before bed can inhibit the production of melatonin, the body's "sleep hormone".

 • Pain:Pain also makes sleep a challenge.
 Taking OTC pain relievers before bed, massaging the sore or painful area, relieving pressure, and exercising can all help to relieve pain and contribute to an uninterrupted, more restful night of sleep.

 • Stress is the ultimate stimulant:Short-term stress, like worrying over a presentation or having too much on your plate, as well as chronic stress such as post-traumatic stress disorder, can cause serious sleep problems.
-Stress is perceived as a threat and signals the brain to be on high-alert.
+Stress is perceived as a threat and signals the brain to be on high alert.
 If at all possible, try simple things like writing a to-do list, turning off phone notifications, meditating, or journaling to dump stress before hitting the hay.

 • Anxiety and mental health disorders: It is estimated that 40% of people with insomnia have some sort of mental health disorder.
 Conversely, lack of sleep can induce anxiety and other mental health issues.
 Thus, addressing and managing your anxiety in the morning is just as important as before bed.